coccoinomane/web3cli/README.md

-Interact with blockchains and smart contracts using the command line.
+Interact with blockchains and smart contracts using the command line: no coding needed!

 # Features

-- Easily interact with EVM-compatible chains using your terminal
+- Interact with Ethereum-compatible chains via your terminal
-- Works with the most popular chains: Ethereum, Binance, Avalanche and more to come
-- Save addresses you use often and access them with their tag
-- Send transactions from multiple signers
+- Bypass sluggish and potentially compromised frontends
+- No configuration needed
+- Label addresses, tokens and contracts for ease of use
+- Use as many signers as you wish
 - Concatenate commands to build powerful scripts
-- [To be implemented]: Transfer tokens, using the token name (USDC, UNI, WETH, etc) instead of its address.
-- [To be implemented]: DeFi support: sell Curve's rewards on Uniswap, setup a DCA plan on TraderJoe, etc.
+- Thoroughly tested using [*brownie*](https://github.com/eth-brownie/brownie/)'s testing framework

+Soon:

+- Transfer tokens via their ticker
+- Swap with Uniswap, TraderJoe, PancakeSwap, etc
+- Claim and reinvest yield from DeFi protocols
+- Set up scheduled buys and sells (DCA)
+- Analys on-chain data for tax or sleuthing purposes

 # Install